iltuoconsulenteit/DocCropper-Test/README.md

 The application reads configuration from `settings.json` in the project root.
 You can pre-populate this file with your preferred defaults or edit it later.
 A small status box in the interface shows "DEMO" or "Licensed to &lt;name&gt;" based on these settings.

+If `settings.json` contains the developer license key, the installer pulls updates from the branch specified by `DOCROPPER_BRANCH` (default `dgwo4q-codex/add-features-from-doccropper-project`) instead of the `main` branch.

 ### ▶️ Running DocCropper

 Use `install/start_DocCropper.sh` on Linux, `install/start_DocCropper.command` on macOS or `install/start_DocCropper.bat` on Windows to run the server later.
 The script creates a virtual environment when needed, installs requirements and launches the app on the port defined in `settings.json`.